 After dominating the opening segment, Jimmie Johnson ended up an also-ran after Denny Hamlin sent him spinning on the opening lap of the final segment.
 Johnson didn’t suffer major damage from the incident, but it left him an unlucky 13th at the end.
 Under All-Star rules, Johnson could have restarted in the position he had been in at the time of the spin – since the running order reverts to the last lap completed – but Johnson had to pit for tires, forfeiting the spot and a chance to win a third All-Star trophy.

 When… will I be loved?

 During the 100-lap main event, there were just three cautions for on-track incidents, and one of those was really due to three cars trying to fit where three cars don’t fit.
 As for the other two, both left one driver fuming and another considering his future in an Everly Brothers cover band.
-The means we’ll spread the lack of love this week, splitting this dubious award between *Sam Hornish, Jr.* (from shoutout to goat award in one day, a new Big Six record!), who ended Greg Biffle’s race 28 laps early, and *Denny Hamlin*, who spun Johnson on lap 91.
+The means we’ll spread the lack of love this week, splitting this dubious award between Hornish (from shoutout to goat award in one day, a new Big Six record!), who ended Greg Biffle’s race 28 laps early, and Hamlin, who spun Johnson on lap 91.

 Why… do we have to have that 50-lap segment?

 How… popular was the fan vote winner, really?

-After the Sprint Showdown, NASCAR called four cars to the tech line to prepare for the All-Star race – the top two finishers, the No.’s 77 and 26, and presumably the top two in contention for the Fan Vote – the No. 20 and the No. 44.
-However, Joey Logano ended up making the cut over A. J. Allmendinger.
+After the Sprint Showdown, NASCAR called four cars to the tech line to prepare for the All-Star Race – the top-two finishers, the Nos.
+77 and 26, and presumably the top two in contention for the Fan Vote – the No. 20 and the No. 44.
+However, Joey Logano ended up making the cut over AJ Allmendinger.
 There was speculation among fans afterward that perhaps the winner’s sponsor had played the spoiler in the contest, having enough employees that, if computers were set up in the breakroom and everyone was… er, strongly encouraged to vote every time they had a chance, they could have easily influenced the outcome, whether those employees were actual race fans or not.
-I can’t say whether that was true – but I will leave you this week with this thought: *when Logano was announced to the crowd at Lowe’s Motor Speedway, the fan reaction was one of unmitigated… apathy*.
-The silence was startling… and perhaps, it spoke volumes.
+I can’t say whether that was true – but I will leave you this week with this thought: when Logano was announced to the crowd at Lowe’s Motor Speedway, the fan reaction was one of unmitigated… apathy.
+The silence was startling, and perhaps it spoke volumes.